giaco91/Mosaic-Image/README.md

 # Mosaik Image
-A code that fits the pixels of a given image to small images of a given image collection.
+A code that fits the pixels of a given (macro)image to small images of a given image collection.
 You find an example image at `mosaik_images/test.jpeg`.

 ## How to generate your own image
 Use `mosaik_main.py` and hand over parser arguments.
 By default it uses the macro image at `makro_images/main5.jpg` and the micro images